itsakmak/envrio_databases/README.md

     <tr>
       <td>suggested_amount</td>
       <td>json</td>
-      <td>A json object with the keys type and amount.
-The key type take values 'water' or '19-6-15 (+7) +2MgO +0,5B'(fertilizer composition) in the case of irrigation and fertilization respectively.
-Similarly, the key amount is an integer and refers to the amount of water in qubic meters or the fertilizer amount in kg that is suggester to be applied to the field by the model.
-For example in the case of an irrigation advice {"type":"water","amount":300}
+      <td>A JSON object with the type and amount of the key.
+The key type takes values 'water' or '19-6-15 (+7) +2MgO +0,5B'(fertilizer composition) in the case of irrigation and fertilization respectively.
+Similarly, the key amount is an integer and refers to the amount of water in cubic meters or the fertilizer amount in kg that is suggested to be applied to the field by the model.
+For example in the case of an irrigation advice {"type": "water", "amount":300}
     </tr>
     <tr>
       <td>applied_amount</td>
       <td>json</td>
-      <td>The amount of water or fertilizer that is actually applied on the field e.g. {"type":"water","amount":390}
+      <td>The amount of water or fertilizer that is actually applied on the field e.g. {"type": "water", "amount":390}
     </tr>
     <tr>
       <td>applied_in</td>